ggit12/anndictionary/README.md

 # AnnDictionary
-A package for processing multiple `anndata` objects in parallel
+A package for processing multiple `anndata` objects in parallel with LLMs

 # Documentation